 "We need to prioritise a good environment and the health of our citizens over industrial development," Minister General Surasak Kanchanarat told the newspaper, The Nation.

-A prohibition of toxic plastics was one of the requirements sent by Ecological Alert and Recovery – Thailand (EARTH) in a plea to Thailand’s Prime Minister, Prayut Chan-ocha, together with removing zoning exemptions for electronic waste recycling and initiating an investigation into suspicious import permits.
+A prohibition of toxic plastics was one of the requirements sent by Ecological Alert and Recovery – Thailand (EARTH) in a plea to Thailand’s Prime Minister, Prayut Chan-ocha.
+Additionally, the NGO called for the removal of zoning exemptions for electronic waste recycling and initiating an investigation into suspicious import permits.

 Thailand also plans to ban all plastic waste imports in the next two years.
 "We need to ensure that domestic and plastic waste is used by the recycling industry first, before we import these materials from other countries," Surasak added.

-“The work of the EARTH organisation was essential to the Government’s decision,” states Jitka Straková, coordinator of the project on chemical safety in Thailand, from the Czech NGO Arnika.
-“E-waste contains a mixture of toxic chemicals including heavy metals and brominated flame retardants which have been proved to be harmful for human health.
+“The work of the EARTH organisation was essential to the Government’s decision,” states Jitka Straková, the coordinator of the project on chemical safety in Thailand from the Czech NGO Arnika.
+“E-waste contains a mixture of toxic chemicals including heavy metals and brominated flame retardants which have been proven to be harmful to human health.
 The recent massive importation of potentially toxic waste threatens the Thai environment and people's’ lives deeply,” she explains.